open-contracting/standard/docs/guidance/map/framework_agreements.md

 #### Invitation to participate in the first stage of a framework agreement procedure

 Chile Compra publishes a tender notice inviting suppliers to participate in the framework agreement.
 The tender notice specifies that multiple suppliers can join the framework agreement.
 The framework agreement is open, since all the framework agreements in Chile involve the setting up of a dynamic purchasing system.
 The framework agreement is for multiple buyers, since the tender notice specifies two contracting authorities.
-The tender notice includes two lots.
+The tender notice describes two lots.

 The notice is modelled as an OCDS release with a `tag` of 'tender' and the following properties: